BlueStamp-Engineering-2022/Aadit_BSE_Project/index.md

 ![Headstone Image](https://lh3.googleusercontent.com/pw/AM-JKLViqdJdjJvaxBJTmg5RLGRmwOTFj3Notd3NRrMl5RzB34ISUUNO6FgrW0owNzNHPq2G0PJiZr9jniK0U8lj3wyKJrbjEJOoYgMqcg0vSZlRzMUix3YqDVnJQv3tlq8BtCcCJVRwhnOPxVLrGS69qJs=s903-no?authuser=0)

 # Second Milestone
 My second milestone integrates Alexa into my particle design.
-Now the alexa can turn on the LEDs on and off from voice commands, and it can also request temperature from the DHT11 sensor.
+Now the Alexa can turn on the LEDs on and off from voice commands, and it can also request temperature from the DHT11 sensor.
 In addition, I created a google spreadsheet for the temperature and humidity data, so that the data is readily available with a timestamp to show when the reading happened, as well as a graph to show how the temperature in your household or outside will change over time.
-I also created an animation and a website to show how the entire project works
+I also created an animation and a website to show how the entire project works.

 [![Second Milestone](https://i3.ytimg.com/vi/OTaGKEeXQJU/maxresdefault.jpg)](https://www.youtube.com/watch?v=OTaGKEeXQJU)
 # First Milestone